 Try to avoid the Bangsal touts and head to the Koperasi Karya Bahari building on the beach to purchase tickets where prices are fixed and clearly posted on the wall.

 Swimming & Snorkeling

 The swimming is shallow along the east coast with the sand giving way to a coral reef table and is perfectly safe provided you don’t adventure into the channel beyong.

-Snorkelling gear is available from the local operators and dive centres will point you in the right direction for some marine adventure.
+Snorkeling gear is available from the local operators and dive centers will point you in the right direction for some marine adventure.

 Manta Dive is the new sister operation to the already hugely successful Gili Trawangan dive setup.
 The center has five Sasak style air-conditioned huts with hot water and funky outside bathrooms with communal swimming pool.
 PADI and SSI courses from beginner to instructor level are conducted onsite and also cater to the fun diver with a variety of packages to suit all abilities and demands.

 The dive centre boats take divers out to the two most popular spots -Haan’s Reef and Gili Air Wall.
 Haan’s boasts some specialist muck diving just off the east coast of Gili Air and is largely frequented by photographers seeking to capture a glimpse of stranger creatures like Flying gunard, frogfish and many varieties of pipefish.
 Gili Air Wall (as the name suggests) to the west is a twenty-four meter vertical drop with plenty of lionfish, Leaf scorpionfish and the occasional seahorse spotting.